 Once acute medical issues have been ruled out, you may still be left with a cat that has tear stains due to nasal abnormalities.
-If that’s the case, you must include eye care into your grooming routine.
+If that's the case, you must include eye care in your grooming routine.

 If Kitty has residue and crust around the eyes and on her face, you can use a specially-adapted fine comb to remove that.
 For many dog and cat breeds, this is a routine part of show grooming.

-4. Use a special eye cleaning solution for cats
+4. Use a special eye-cleaning solution for cats

 Once a week - or as often as needed - wipe Kitty's eye area to prevent residue build-up.

 Avoid baby wipes or anything that might hurt the delicate feline eyes.
-Used one of the following instead –
+Used one of the following instead:

 - Sterile gauze pads and a specially formulated eye solution